-The sweet, searing pain of your first tattoo, and the knowing ache of your second.
+The sweet, searing pain of your ﬁrst tattoo, and the knowing ache of your second.
 Your dog limping into the corner of the room, collapsing after a lifetime of dutiful, loving service.
-The rush of an exuberant “I do!”... and the draining divorce that followed.
+The rush of an exuberant “I do!”...and the draining divorce that followed.

-In the meantime, it’s important to remember that deleting memories isn’t picking the tomatoes out of your salad; it’s removing the salt from your soup.
+In the meantime, it’s important to remember that deleting memories isn’t picking the tomatoes out of a salad; it’s removing the salt from your soup.
 If you want to remove one ingredient, you have no choice but to destroy the dish entirely.